Pewejekubam/qbd-to-gnucash/PRD-2.3.md

 - Input files are unmodified QuickBooks `.IIF` exports.
 - Output files include:
   - `accounts.csv` (GnuCash-compatible, with full hierarchy).
-  - HTML files for sales tax codes and payment terms.
+  - HTML files for sales tax codes and payment terms (future roadmap).
-  - Optionally, a `specific_mapping.json` for unmapped types.
+  - Optionally, a `account_mapping_specific.json` for unmapped types.
 - Reads and writes files using UTF-8 encoding.
+- Non UTF-8 character in input files are stripped and not replaced.
 - Assumes the working directory or configured paths are writable and accessible.

 ### Working Directory & Config Handling